seth-git/atomicglobalmin/readme.txt

 IV.
 Other useful tips
     A. More about Optimization Files
-    B. Creating Gaussian .com files from a resume or optimization file
+    B. Creating Gaussian input files from a resume or optimization file
     C. Seeding the starting population with structures from previous runs
     D. Setting a wall time to ensure cleaning of scratch files
     E. Transition State Searches
 I. Introduction

 This software searches for chemical structures that are global minima the potential energy surface.
+It uses highly accurate ab initio methods and reduces the cost of these by using distributed computations on a Linux cluster.
+The software allows energy calculations to be performed using an external Gaussian program as well as an internal Lennard Jones potential used for testing purposes.
+The program has also been configured to make adding additional quantum chemistry packages as simple as possible.

 This program can perform two different types of searches.
 First, it searches for the global minimum of a set of molecules that each have fixed geometry using translation and rotation of molecules with respect to one another.
 The program has four different random algorithms for this type of search: particle swarm optimization, enhanced simulated annealing, basin hoping, and a privative genetic algorithm.
 The second type of search is a bond rotational search for a single molecule.
 This is a deterministic, non-random search using a user-specified bond rotational angle.

-The software can run on one Linux computer or a cluster of Linux computers and will not run on Windows.
-The use of multiple computers allows energy calculations for a group of candidate solutions to be performed at the same time.
-The software can perform quantum energy calculations only using Gaussian, though other quantum packages could be easily incorporated (by modifying energy.cc).
-The program can also calculate energies using the Lennard Jones potential for testing purposes.
+Finding accurate global minima even for small molecules can be challenging.
+This software is an automated tool making it easier to find such minima using the more accurate quantum methods.

 A. Compiling the software

-This program does not have a graphical user interface but is not difficult to compile.
-Some background information is available at these links:
+While this program does not have a graphical user interface, it has a command line interface this is simple to use with a little training.
+Links providing training and useful software are below:

 	Download putty to access Linux: http://www.chiark.greenend.org.uk/~sgtatham/putty/
 	Download WinSCP to transfer files: http://www.winscp.com/